Sivaranjani-Techexpert/project_requirement/README.md

 ---

 ## 4. Conclusion
 This document outlines the high-level, low-level, and non-functional requirements for the passenger-side power window system.
-The project will ensure compliance with automotive safety standards and deliver a reliable, user-friendly system.